kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

       sleep 5; \
     done
     ```
-    When installation process is finished you will see a `Status: Installed, description: Kyma installed` message.
+    After the installation process is finished, the `Status: Installed, description: Kyma installed` message appears.
-    In case of error you can fetch the logs from the installer by running:
+    In case of an error, you can fetch the logs from the Installer by running:
     ```
     kubectl -n kyma-installer logs -l 'name=kyma-installer'
     ```